The Novikov conjecture, the group of volume preserving diffeomorphisms and Hilbert-Hadamard spaces: Introduction

 \emph{{\hhs}s} are a type of non-positively curved (i.e., CAT(0)) metric spaces that include Hilbert spaces, complete connected and simply connected (possibly infinite\-/dimensional) Riemannian-Hilbertian manifolds with non-positive sectional curvature, and certain infinite\-/dimensional symmetric spaces.
 The precise definition of Hilbert-Hadamard spaces is given in Section~\ref{sec:hhs}.

-We say that a {\hhs} $M$ is \textit{admissible} if it has a sequence of closed and convex subsets $M_n$, whose union is dense in $M$, such that each $M_n$, seen with its inherited metric from $M$, is isometric to a finite\-/dimensional Riemannian manifold.
+We say that a {\hhs} $M$ is \textit{admissible} if it has an increasing sequence of closed and convex subsets $M_n$, whose union is dense in $M$, such that each $M_n$, seen with its inherited metric from $M$, is isometric to a finite\-/dimensional Riemannian manifold.
+Here a subset is convex if it contains the geodesic segment between every pair of points in the subset.
 For example, a Hilbert space is clearly admissible; so are some interesting infinite\-/dimensional symmetric spaces (see Section~\ref{sec:L2metrics}).
+Gromov asked the third author when a Hilbert-Hadamard space $M$ is admissible.
+In particular, two related open questions are whether every infinite\-/dimensional symmetric space is admissible and whether every complete connected and simply connected Riemannian-Hilbertian manifold with non-positive sectional curvature is admissible.

 Theorem~\ref{thm:main} can be viewed as an infinite\-/dimensional analogue of the aforementioned theorem of Kasparov \cite{kasparov1} on the Novikov conjecture for groups acting properly and isometrically on complete, simply connected and non-positively curved manifolds.
 In the case of Hilbert spaces, this theorem also follows from \cite{higsonkasparov}.